Syllogism: Subtypes of categorical syllogisms

-There are infinitely many possible syllogisms, but only 256 logically distinct types and only 24 valid types (enumerated below).
-A syllogism takes the form (note: M – Middle, S – subject, P – predicate.):
+There are infinitely many possible categorical syllogisms, but only 256 logically distinct types and only 24 valid types (enumerated below).
+A categorical syllogism takes the form (note: M – Middle, S – subject, P – predicate.):

 Major premise: All M are P.

 Minor premise: All S are M.

 Conclusion/Consequent: All S are P.

 The premises and conclusion of a syllogism can be any of four types, which are labeled by letters as follows.
 The meaning of the letters is given by the table: